 So how does Debitize make your credit cards change their ways?
 It doesn’t.
 It just works around them.

-“Once you sign up, you link your checking and credit card accounts,” Liran explained.
+“Once you sign up, you link your checking and credit card accounts,” Amrany explained.
 “Then, whenever you make a purchase with your credit card, we withdraw the same amount from your checking account.
-At the end of the month, when the bill comes in, we’ll pay the bill — on time.”
+At the end of each week, we use the money to pay for the expenses you charged that week.”

 The money Debitize removes is set aside in another account, solely for that purpose.
-Don’t worry, though, because you own the account — Debitize has no claim on the account itself.
+Don’t worry, though, because you own the account — Debitize has no claim on the funds in the account.

 You can set limits on your checking account to ensure you never overdraft, and always have enough to get by.
 If you need cash for an emergency, you can transfer funds back into your checking account from your Debitize account.

-“We want to help people use credit responsibly, so they can get their rewards and build good credit,” said Liran, “but we also want to help them stay out of debt, and avoid late or missed payments.
+“We want to help people use credit responsibly, so they can get their rewards and build good credit,” said Amrany, “but we also want to help them stay out of debt and avoid late or missed payments.
 Debitize gives you the discipline of a debit card, while still taking advantage of the perks of a credit card.”

 There’s no worrying about security, either, because your money lives within a closed circuit, where money can only move between your checking, credit card, and Debitize accounts, with no ability to transfer money outside the circuit.
 Additionally, they use security specialists to store your information, and high-level encryption to send it.

-“We never store your login credentials,” confirmed Liran.
+“We never store your login credentials,” said Amrany.
 “We use a company called Plaid, whose business is security — it’s what they do.
 We also send everything with 256-bit encryption, which is more than some banks.”

 Though the product may have started as a simple way to avoid the pain of unexpected auto-pay balances by treating credit card purchases like debit purchases, Debitize is much more.

-After your bill is issued, Debitize pays off the remaining balance.
-“Using the Credit Optimizer, you won’t pay any interest or late fees,” said Liran, “but you’ll still show some balance on your statement when the banks report to the credit agencies.”
+“Using the Credit Optimizer, you won’t pay any interest or late fees,” said Amrany, “but you’ll still show some balance on your statement when the banks report to the credit agencies.”

-For users who already have a credit card balance when they join or have a situation that results in the accumulation of one afterward, Debitize is working on the Debt Destroyer, which allows users to pay down existing debt through their Debitize account.
+For users who already have a credit card balance when they join or have a situation that results in the accumulation of one afterward, Debitize allows for additional withdrawals, on top of those that cover new purchases, to eliminate that debt.